buynov/buynov.github.com/source/_posts/2008-12-17-economic-crisis.markdown

 - Life
 ---

-[bulgarian]Не си бях давал сметка, но има много прост начин на разпознаеш, че икономиката е в криза. Сигурен признак е, че банките рекламират основно **депозити**.

-Аналогично, ако банките рекламират **кредити**, значи икономиката е във възход. Гениално просто :).[/bulgarian] [english]I never thought about this, but there is a very simple symptom to make you realize that the economy is in crisis.
+I never thought about this, but there is a very simple symptom to make you realize that the economy is in crisis.
 You can be certain that it is a fact, when the banks begin to advertise mainly **deposits**.

 Accordingly, if the banks are advertising **credits**, this means that the economy is progressing.
-Plain and simple :).[/english]
+Plain and simple :).